Change application navigation using the SiteMap

 To display a Silverlight web resource outside an entity form or chart, create an HTML web resource to be the host page for the Silverlight web resource.
 Then use the $webresource: directive to open the HTML web resource.

-When adding an external page from the SiteMap, it is a common requirement to pass data in the form of a query string to the page.
+When adding an external page from the SiteMap, it’s a common requirement to pass data in the form of a query string to the page.
 To pass information about your organization name and the language for the user and organization, use the PassParams attribute.
-For more information, see Pass parameters to a URL using the SiteMap.
+More information: Pass parameters to a URL using the SiteMap